e-strobel-lab/TECtools/TECprobe_README/README.md

 Required:
 ```
 -m/--mode <run_mode_specifier>  Set run mode.
 Valid run_mode_specifier values are `MULTI` for
-                                TECprobe-ML data and `SINGLE` for TECprobe-SL data
+                                TECprobe-VL data and `SINGLE` for TECprobe-SL data
 -i/--input <data_directory>     The directory in which the ShapeMapper2 run script was executed
+-c/--reactivity-col <input>     Set reactivity value to output.
+Valid inputs are `REACTIVITY_PROFILE`
+                                for unfilitered raw reactivity, `HQ_PROFILE` for high quality nucleotide
+                                raw reactivity, and `NORM_PROFILE` for normalized reactivity.
 ```

 Optional: